 For the initial years after I got married, I just wasn’t thinking about kids.
-Firstly, having a child is a lifelong decision, and I wanted to enjoy married life with just my husband first, before diving into a decision as serious as that.
-Secondly, both my husband and I were genuinely happy spending the rest of our lives with just each other — we didn’t feel the need to have kids at all, not in the way my culture obssesses about it.
+Firstly, having a child is a lifelong decision, and I wanted to enjoy married life with my husband before diving into a decision as serious as that.
+Secondly, both my husband and I were genuinely happy spending the rest of our lives with just each other — we didn’t feel the need to have kids at all, not in the way my culture obsesses about it.
 Thirdly, my husband was dealing with some personal problems, and I was fully focused on supporting him through these.
 These were issues that we needed to sort through before considering kids, if we were to want kids.

 Yet I kept getting nudges to have kids, even though I never said anything about wanting them.

 “So, when are you having kids?”

 “This person’s baby is so cute, isn’t it?
 Why don’t you hurry up and birth a baby?”